Bookrage001/osc/README.md

 ## Supported platforms

-The server can run on all [platforms supported by Electron](https://github.com/electron/electron/blob/master/docs/tutorial/supported-platforms.md).
-Any client that can run chrome browser can connect to the server.
+The server can run on all [platforms supported by Electron](https://electron.atom.io/docs/tutorial/supported-platforms/).
+The only supported client browsers are the one provided with the server and Chrome/Chromium version `50` or later.
+For iOS devices, the minimal version required is `9.3`.

 ## License & credits